OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Terri Williams

 Terri is a freelance writer living in Birmingham, AL. She has tested hundreds of products, including kitchen appliances, vacuums, bedding, furniture, luggage, and tech gear.
-Terri has bylines at Architectural Digest, Forbes, Popular Science, CNN Underscored, NBC News, The Daily Beast, USA Today, and US News & World Report, as well as TechRadar, Homes & Gardens, and Tom's Guide.
+Terri has bylines at Architectural Digest, Forbes, Popular Science, CNN Underscored, NBC News, The Daily Beast, USA Today, US News & World Report, TechRadar, Homes & Gardens, and Tom's Guide.
 Follow her adventures @Territoryone.

-Terri drinks (decaf) coffee every day, and tested the OXO Brew 12 Cup Coffee maker for several weeks, evaluating design, user-friendliness, flavor, and consistency.
+Terri drinks (decaf) coffee daily and tested the OXO Brew 12 Cup Coffee maker for several weeks, evaluating design, user-friendliness, flavor, and consistency.
 She was allowed to keep it for ongoing use.

 OXO Brew 12 Cup Coffee Maker: Key specs